 Use Cases vs. User Stories: What’s The Difference And How To Write Them

-Are you dreaming of creating an application or website that grabs the attention of users from the first second and maintains it for hours?
+Are you dreaming of creating an application or website that grabs the attention of users from the first second and keeps them for hours?
 Pay attention to working out the functionality of the product at the analytics stage.
-In this article, we will examine popular techniques, called User Stories and Use Cases, for describing business requirements that help get the product the user needs.
+In this article, we will examine popular techniques for describing business requirements that help get the product the user needs, namely User Stories and Use Cases.
 What are they like?
 How and when do you use them?
 How do you write them?
 Let’s figure it out.

-During the development phase, there are often many surprises, especially if the task is not clearly described.
-Team members can understand the development of the same feature differently, so project and product managers are usually responsible for creating a product from the stage of concept development all the way to the final release as well as getting the result that meets the client’s expectations.
+During the development phase, many surprises can arise, especially if the task is not clearly described.
+Team members can understand the development of the same feature differently, so project and product managers are usually responsible for creating a product from concept development to final release and getting the result that meets client’s expectations.
 An essential part of this process is preparing and managing functional requirements.
-Use Cases and User Stories help analytics to collect and clarify the requirements.
-They also make it easier to set a clear task for developers.
-Let’s take a closer look at what they are and how they differ from each other.
+Use Cases and User Stories help analytics to collect and clarify the requirements, as well as to set a clear task for developers.
+Let’s take a closer look at what they are and how they differ.

 What is a User Story?

-User Stories serve as a kind of context for developers: they understand what the end user wants from the product, and work more purposefully to achieve that.
+User Stories serve as a kind of context for developers: they understand what the end-user wants from the product, and work more purposefully.
 These stories consist of several sentences and do not go into details: they reflect the essence and focus on the main thing.

 User Stories help: